SysKitTeam/docs-point/common-tasks/configure-alerts.md

 Let's examine options on each tab separately.

 On the **Notifications** tab you can:
-* **define email notification recipients (1)** - you can select on or multiple options options:
+* **define email notification recipients (1)** - you can select one or multiple options:
     * **Site Owners**
     * **SysKit Point Administrators**
     * **Custom Recipients** - select a user from your Azure AD
 * **define notification limits (2)**
-    * **unlimited** - emails are sent regardless how many alerts are triggered daily
+    * **unlimited** - emails are sent regardless of how many alerts are triggered daily
-    * **selected number** - emails are no longer sent after the alert is triggered more than selected number of times
+    * **selected number** - emails are no longer sent after the alert is triggered more than a selected number of times

 ![Configure Alerts - Notifications tab](../.gitbook/assets/configure-alerts_notifications-tab.png)